concourse/git-resource/README.md

 * `notes`: *Optional.* If this is set then notes will be added to HEAD to the `refs/notes/commits` ref.
 The value should be a path to a file containing the notes.

+* `branch`: *Optional.* The branch to push commits.
+  The value should be a path to a file containing the branch.

 ## Development